nfelt14/tm_devices/docs/configuration.md

 behavior options.

-The file allows you to set up a list of devices once and is easy to edit when things change, but doesn't require modification with every script execution.
+The file allows you to set up a list of devices once and is easy to edit when things change, but does not require modification with every script execution.

 A config file can be **overruled** by an
 [environment variable](#environment-variable) configuration.
 That means that if